deston/ClipImageView/README.md

 # ClipImageView
-A componet to clip bitmap
+A componet to clip bitmap.